Dog Diarrhea and Vomiting After Eating: What It Means

 Dogs’ digestive systems are sensitive to changes, and a sudden switch in food may not give them enough time to adjust, leading to digestive upset.

-New food, particularly those with different ingredients or higher fat content, may overwhelm their system, leading to gastrointestinal distress, including diarrhea and vomiting.
+New food, particularly that with different ingredients or higher fat content, may overwhelm their system, leading to gastrointestinal distress, including diarrhea and vomiting.

 To prevent this, always transition your dog’s diet gradually over the course of 7-10 days, mixing a small amount of new food with their regular food and slowly increasing the proportion of new food.